Monday, January 19, 2026

 Share

-Beloved for millennia for its unmistakable fragrance, ambergris is still prized today by the world’s biggest names in perfume.
-But is it ethical?
+Beloved for millennia for its unmistakable fragrance, ambergris is still prized today by the biggest names in perfume.
+But even its scent can’t mask the ethical issues tied to its source.

-In ancient times, when mariners sailed through tempests and explorers sought new worlds, ambergris was a treasure shrouded in mystery.
+In ancient times, when mariners sailed through tempests and explorers sought new worlds, ambergris was a treasure.
 This rare, grayish substance that appeared mysteriously on seashores or floated in the ocean was as enigmatic as the tales that surrounded it.
 Coveted by alchemists, sought after by queens, and held dear by perfumers, ambergris — digestive secretions made by sperm whales — has maintained its essence of exotic allure.
-Yet today, we must confront an emerging question — is ambergris ethical?

 Arab traders of the Middle East were perhaps the earliest to recognize the value of ambergris.
 It was praised in medieval Islamic texts for its aphrodisiac and medicinal properties.
 Fast forward to the Victorian era, where ambergris is described in Herman Melville’s Moby Dick as “an essence found in the inglorious bowels of a sick whale.”
 Throughout history, ambergris has been viewed through various lenses — a symbol of opulence — “the dearest and most valuable commodity in France” — a topic of scholarly debate, and, perhaps most notably, as a cornerstone of perfumery.